 Leeds Arts University has opted into the TEF and received a Silver award.

 Year One — You’ll explore the role of the filmmaker and the process of filmmaking.
-This is supported by studio and location working on a number of film production tasks.
-You will work across a number of roles and gain hands-on experience in order to frame your understanding of the production process.
+This is supported by working on a number of film production tasks.
+You will work across a number of roles and gain experience in order to frame your understanding of the production process.
 You make films in small teams and as a class we watch our work in regular screenings with discussions.
 The focus of this year is on the craft and range of skills involved in the filmmaking process.
 This is placed into context with an introduction to film history, where you will watch, critique and discuss some of the great filmmakers, filmmaking movements and practices of the last century.
 Year Two — You will start to specialise and focus on areas of production, forming more specialist production teams to support full production cycles each semester.
 You will produce a wide and varied body of work across a number of options including fiction, documentary and advertising.
 Year Three — You consolidate the practices of the previous two years, with a focus on industry practice and the specialisation of skills.
 You will work on larger scale productions during this year and collaborate across a production team, but also across multi-disciplinary teams.
 In addition you will prepare a portfolio of your work, methods of distribution, screenings and workshops to help support your progression into industry.

 How to apply